Intercollegiate Taiwanese American Students Association: History

 In 1998, Taiwanese American students at Harvard University, the Massachusetts Institute of Technology, and Tufts University established the Boston Intercollegiate Taiwanese Students Association (BITSA) to serve the many campuses in the Boston area.
 BITSA works closely with ITASA at targeting its thriving community of local students.

 In 1999, the first Annual Leadership Retreat was held at the University of Pennsylvania.

-In 1999, ITASA "Regional Representatives" were added to the leadership structure.
-In 2003, Regional Representatives would become Regional Governors with more defined responsibilities.

 In the spring of 1999, students at the University of California at Berkeley undertook the first West Coast Conference, bringing ITASA to three major regions across the United States.

-In 2000, the Leadership Retreat Program was expanded to include the Midwest and West Coast Leadership Retreats.
-The first Midwest Leadership Retreat was held at Northwestern University with the West Coast Leadership Retreat hosted by Pomona College.

-In 2001, ITASA's leadership structure was changed to its current form of a National Board overseen by a Board of Directors.

-In 2003, Governor-led Regional Boards were established, replacing the single Regional Representative in each region and District Chairs took charge over the Districts, which were subdivided from the Regions.

-In 2006, the first annual ITASA Winter Mixer in New York, NY was held.

-In 2010, the Philanthropy Department was created.
-The Philanthropy Department plans and implements projects designed to further ITASA's mission statement.

-In 2018, the Programs and Philanthropy departments were merged, as were the Marketing and Public Relations department.

-In 2020, the External Affairs Department was created.
-The External Affairs Department aims to advocate for Taiwanese/ Taiwanese American rights representing the voice of college students across the US.
-Marketing and Public Relations Departments were once again separated into two departments.
-Marketing focuses on social media online presence and Public Relations focuses on outreach.
-The National Board introduced the co-national director system for most of the departments.

 Approach

 While setting goals, the National Board has identified 5 levels of student activism.
 The community at large needed more resources to educate, unite, and equip the general body of Taiwanese Americans across the United States.
 The campuses at each school needed support in getting linked to the nationwide network and founding new chapters of Taiwanese American student groups.
 The individual students required more information, ideas, contacts, outlets, and guidelines for personal and collective activism.